 - a) Proposals for new development and redevelopments within the AONB boundary in Portreath Village Character Area P5 'Southern Valley Side', must demonstrate that they do not contribute to a further loss of open green space, as described within the Portreath Parish Village Character Assessment. - b) All proposals for development in, or within the setting of, the Cornwall Area of Outstanding Natural Beauty will be required to conserve or enhance the landscape character and the scenic and natural beauty of the AONB as set out in the Statement of Significance contained within the Cornwall AONB management Plan.
-Development proposals should demonstrate how they have responded to and met the policy framework established within the Cornwall AONB Management Plan and relevant to the AONB within the parish of Portreath. - c) All development within, or in the setting of, the AONB will also be required to show in a supporting statement, how it has taken account of the Cornwall AONB Management Plan 2016-2021, specifically the 'Managing Development 'Section of 'Policy 'and Section 6 'Godrevy to Portreath 'of 'Local 'and subsequent reviews of the plan during the life of the NDP.
+Development proposals should demonstrate how they have responded to and met the policy framework established within the Cornwall AONB Management Plan. - c) All development within, or in the setting of, the AONB will also be required to show in a supporting statement, how it has taken account of the Cornwall AONB Management Plan 2016-2021, specifically the 'Managing Development 'Section of 'Policy 'and Section 6 'Godrevy to Portreath 'of 'Local 'and subsequent reviews of the plan during the life of the NDP.
 See Appendix E

-Figure 12: The Cornwall AONB designation in Portreath Parish (note: the designation extends beyond the parish boundaries)
+Figure 12: The Cornwall AONB designation in Portreath Parish